Stoney-Baynard Plantation: History

 In 1793, Captain Jack Stoney, a Revolutionary War hero, built the Baynard Plantation as part of Braddock's Point Plantation.
 Since the Stoney family were the first residents, the home is often referred to as the Stoney-Baynard ruins.
 It was 1,885 square feet, built of timber and a mixture of oyster shells, lime, and sand, and overlooked the Calibogue Sound.

-It is unsure exactly how the plantation home fell into the hands of the Baynard family in 1837, but there are two most likely ways.
+It is unsure exactly how the plantation home was acquired by the Baynard family in 1837, but there are two most likely ways.
 It is believed that a Stoney heir bet the home during a late-night poker game and lost, or the Stoneys declared bankruptcy and William Baynard acquired the estate from the bank.
 William Baynard was a very successful cotton planter who occupied the home from 1840 to 1849.
 After William Baynard's death, the plantation was raided by Union forces and housed many soldiers during the Civil War.
 Shortly after the war ended, the home was burned to the ground.